silicon-melbourne/docs/src/01_about/02_mission_and_principles.md

 We prioritise genuine interaction and conversation.
 Appropriate moderation is critical to upholding community principles, elevating the conversation, and creating a welcoming space for everyone in technology.
 We strive to make moderation transparent where possible and practical.

-### Inclusivity
+### Inclusive

 We welcome all people that align themselves with the Technology industry in Melbourne and Victoria, Australia.
-Most bans are temporary and we'd rather coach individuals on how to engage in the community than to have them leave entirely.
+Most bans are temporary and we'd rather coach individuals on how to engage in the community rather than have them leave entirely.